System Maintenance occurs every Friday.

 What Will I Learn By Taking This Class?

 1. Fundamentals of Reliability Physics and Accelerated Testing.
-Participants learn the fundamentals of various failure mechanisms and the testing used to accelerate those mechanisms.
+Participants will learn the fundamentals of various failure mechanisms and the testing used to accelerate those mechanisms.

 3. Mission Profiles.
-Participants learn the conversion of transient use-conditions into static equivalents for Design Rule generation and verification.
+Participants will learn the conversion of transient use-conditions into static equivalents for Design Rule generation and verification.

 Course Objectives